mojasp/diplcode/README.md

 # Limitations of LCMsec

 * Additional dependencies are Botan and libstdc++.
-* Not yet adressed are the issues of rekeying and certificate revocation, which will be a next next step.
+* Not yet adressed are the issues of rekeying and certificate revocation, which will be a next step.
 * Only C, C++ and Python bindings are available, Python bindings have not been tested recently
 * lcm-logger and lcm-spy are not availe
 * Only the udpm provider is available